Tomnowell/YorkIEEE/README.md

 ### Before you use this stylesheet

 Please *always* check your references manually!!

 University of York's IEEE guide is [here](https://subjectguides.york.ac.uk/referencing-style-guides/ieee)

 [Information for installing EndNote](https://www.york.ac.uk/it-services/software/a-z/endnote/#tab-1) (with a University of York license if you are a student)

-## Installation.
+## Installation

 You can just download the file and double click it.
 If you do, books references should work fine.
 But please read the next section to setup your EndNote installation first if you need